LiorSinai/liorsinai.github.io/_posts/2023-05-13-similarities-2d.md

 <figcaption></figcaption>
 </figure>

-This method returns an IoU of 0 for any distribution that does not intersect it so we have no information about the 3rd distribution.
+This method returns an IoU of 0 for any distribution that does not intersect it so we have no information about the third distribution.

-Another difficulty with the polygon method is that polygons are described by $n$ edges and $n$ vertices.
+Another difficulty with the polygon method is that polygons are described by $n$ edges.
 This means operations require looping through all the edges and so are of order $O(n)$ or higher, such as finding the area, the perimeter or whether or not a point lies within the polygon.
 Compare this to ellipses which are defined by a single equation, so all the previous operations can be found directly via formulas in $O(1)$ time.[^ellipse_perimeter]
 Another issue is that it is harder to account for all cases.